Skip to content

 Yet despite these promises, the school embraces a racially divisive ideology, often referred to as critical race theory.
 When Dr. David Phillips, a Governor’s School faculty member, attempted to speak out about the harms of this ideology and the value of ideological diversity, he lost his job.

-Dr. David Phillips is an English instructor who has been teaching full-time at various colleges and universities in North Carolina since 2008.
+Dr. David Phillips is an English instructor who began teaching full-time at various colleges and universities in North Carolina in 2008.
 He received his bachelor’s degree in political science from Hampden-Sydney College in 2000, and he went on to earn both a master’s degree and a Ph.D. in comparative literature from the University of North Carolina.

 Since 2013, Dr. Phillips had been spending his summers teaching gifted high school students at the Governor’s School.
-But in recent years, he noticed that racially divisive ideology had begun to infiltrate the school.
+But he started to notice that racially divisive ideology had begun infiltrating the school.
 Dr. Phillips was especially concerned that the curriculum and teaching embraced the idea that everyone ought to be viewed through the lens of characteristics like race, sex, gender identity, and religion.

 Dr. Phillips was not the only one who noticed the Governor’s School was increasingly adopting a racially divisive ideology.
 Beginning in 2015, he began to receive complaints from students that school officials were discriminating against them based on their so-called “privileged” characteristics, such as being white or Christian, and based on their conservative viewpoints.